phreak1n/clockwerk/README.md

 ### ToDo - CAD

 - finish frame
 - create beltdrive
+- add bearings to the wheels
-- create suspension
+- create suspension ✔
-- create motorholder
+- create motorholder ✔

 ### ToDo - Software
 - recieve signals from the remote
 - create a mixer for beltdrive
 - drive motors by ESC
 - recive signals from sensors

 by Calli Brucke 2019